Aczone Gel 7.5% is a powerful medicine to treat your acne, but is gentle on your skin!

 - Step 3: Apply a pea-size amount of Aczone™ Gel gel to your face and other acne areas.
 Spread a thin film over the entire face avoiding the eyes, lips, angles of the nose, and mucous membranes.
 You may be tempted to use more than a dot, thinking it will work faster or better on your acne.
 Don’t Too much will not work better but may increase the potential for irritation.

-- Apply Aczone™ Gel only twice a day in the morning and before bedtime
+- Apply Aczone™ Gel only once a day in the morning or before bedtime

 - It’s WORTH THE WAIT: By treatment week 8 – 12, you should start to see improvement in your acne.
 If you do not see any improvement by week 12, discontinue use and see your own doctor.